Fifteenth Sunday of Ordinary Time, July 14, 2019

 A church community, by its nature, is a safe place to deal with complexities.
 Here the assumption is that grace and mercy are abundant (unlike the dog-eat-dog outside communities where your gain is always someone else's loss).
 God is in charge.
 So we're among friends.
 So we can be honest about our desires, our offerings to the community, our jealousies, our talents, and our limits.
 If something from the realm of darkness comes to light, the light will vanquish it.
 So we're safe.
 But we should start by simply dismissing the artificial, so we can concentrate on the real complexities.

 The Good Samaritan (after Delacroix) by Vincent Van Gogh, 1890.
 This wikipedia article describes why Van Gogh made reprises of other artists' work.
-It and other websites say the original is in the Kröller-Müller Museum, Otterlo, Netherlands.
-I was not able to confirm that from the museum's website, which does admit that its collection-search software is in beta.
+The work is in the Kröller-Müller Museum, Otterlo, Netherlands, which invites you to click here to see it.